ultimate271/notes/test/sil09.tolkien.md

 the hallowed mountain of Taniquetil, vowing to pursue with vengeance and hatred to the ends of the World Vala, Demon, Elf or Man as yet unborn, or any creature, great or small, good or evil, that time should bring forth unto the end of days, whoso should hold or take or keep a Silmaril from their possession.

 ## Of the effect of the oath on the different blood lines of the Noldor
+[TreeTag]: # {09.04.07}
 Thus spoke Maedhros and Maglor and Celegorm, Curufin and Caranthir, Amrod and Amras, princes of the Noldor; and many quailed to hear the dread words.
 For so sworn, good or evil, an oath may not be broken, and it shall pursue oathkeeper